inflop/Countimer/README.md

 	// Run timer
 	timer.run();

-    // Now timer is running but you have to call start() method. timer.start();
+    // Now timer is running and listening for actions.
+    // If you want to start the timer, you have to call start() method. timer.start();
 }
 ```